The best dog food for Golden Retrievers contains good quality protein and plenty of vegetables.

 It turns out that foods can have a fairly significant impact on inflammation.

-This Wellness Complete covers the bases for joint health in a large dog.
-It contains adequate omega 3s and added glucosamine and choindroitin.
+This food by Wellness Complete* covers the bases for joint health in a large dog.

 How much should I feed my Golden Retrievers